BartMJ/What-s-for-dinner/Readme.md

-Search for recipes from different websites.
+Vanilla javascript project for searching food recipes from different websites.